kpetridis24/online-estimation/README.md

 - **Gradient Descent**
 - **Lyapunov Method**

 while the analysis is performed both on **Parallel** and **Series-Parallel** models of the real system.
-Be sure to check the report pdf for more information and analysis.
+Be sure to check the report pdf for more information and discussion.